SHAPE is an international research project aiming to improve quality of life and well-being for people with early stage dementia.

 Because of the Covid-19 pandemic, SHAPE was converted into an online digital group course intervention called eSHAPE.

-The participants receive iPads ready to for use.
-They join the group session by accepting an incoming call.
+The participants received iPads ready to for use.
+They joined the group session by accepting an incoming call.

-The use of the iPads allows the participants to come together despite geographical distances.
+The use of the iPads allowed the participants to come together despite geographical distances.

-People with mild to moderate dementia over the age of 65 can take part.
-They must have a care partner who is willing to participate.
+People with mild to moderate dementia over the age of 65 took part.
+They had a care partner who was willing to participate.
 Read the full list of participation criteria

 eSHAPE – progression of the study